wernerglinka/ruhrpott/README.md

 A reference implementation of a static website, build with Metalsmith.

-This website was built with [Metalsmith](https://metalsmith.io/), a static site generator.
-It uses the [Nunjucks](https://mozilla.github.io/nunjucks/) templating language.
+This website was built with [Metalsmith](https://metalsmith.io/), a static site generator and the [Nunjucks](https://mozilla.github.io/nunjucks/) templating language.
 The site is hosted on [Netlify](https://www.netlify.com/).

+The site is a WIP, it will be updated with more features and content over time.

 ## Join the Metalsmith community at [Gitter](https://gitter.im/metalsmith/community).